buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 Default: `true`

 Controls whether the Junit processing should download the artifacts from buildkite or not.
 When set to `false`, the plugin expects the artifacts to be present without having to download them.
-Usefull to run the plugin in the same step as the one generating the test results.
+Useful to run the plugin in the same step as the one generating the test results.

 ## Developing